apostrophecms/apostrophe-passport/README.md

 }
 ```

 "What is this `authenticate` key about?"
-For whatever reason, the `passport-google-oauth20` module requires that some options be passed to passport's `authenticate` middleware, rather than when configuring the strategy.
+For whatever reason, the `passport-google-oauth20` module requires that some options be passed to passport's `authenticate` middleware, rather than when configuring the strategy. `scope` is one of these and it is required by Google.

-"Do I have to pre-create the group?"
+"Do I have to pre-create the group users will be added to?"
 No, it will be created for you.
 Also, if you supply a `permissions` property, it will always be refreshed to those permissions at restart.
 You might consider leaving that property off and manually setting the permissions via the groups editor.

 ## Wait, how do permissions in Apostrophe work again?